Dormant Bank and Building Society Accounts Act 2008

 The Dormant Bank and Building Society Accounts Act 2008 (c 31) is an Act of the Parliament of the United Kingdom.

+Provisions

-It authorises the distribution, by the Big Lottery Fund, of assets from cash accounts that have been inactive for fifteen years.
+It authorises the distribution, by the Big Lottery Fund, of assets from cash accounts that are considered dormant.
+A bank account is considered dormant if it has not been accessed in 15 years.

 Commencement

 Parts 1 and 2 came into force on 12 March 2009.
 Part 3 came into force on 26 November 2008.

+Further developments

+The legislation became part of the Big Society policy under the Cameron-Clegg coalition.

+Charities to have received funding under the Act include Age UK, Harrogate Skills 4 Living Centre and Harry Specters.